enzoampil/tito-joker/README.md

 **Interact with Tito Joker on this [website](http://streamlit.thinkingmachin.es:8080/).**

-*Warning: the training dataset contains NSFW jokes, so Tito Joker's humour will also reflect jokes of this nature.*

 ## Automatic GIF generation based on entities
 *Turned off by default - turn on from left sidebar*